-During the Great Eclipse in Berserk, Guts briefly experiences a Heroic BSOD.
+During the Great Eclipse Guts briefly experiences a Heroic BSOD.
 Casca, on the other hand, thoroughly experiences hers, to the point of being driven completely insane.
 Those who have seen the Eclipse in action know that this need not be elaborated further.

 Zigzagged when Guts finishes his assassination on Julius, where he had to kill a kid who very much reminded him of... him.
 He's very close, but then the arrival of a pair of guards force him back to the present....
-And then it returned after he got away from the guards in the sewers and stumbles his way back to tavern where the rest of the Hawks were.
+And then it returns after he gets away from the guards in the sewers and stumbles his way back to tavern where the rest of the Hawks were.

 And Griffith had one when Guts left the Hawks and defeated him, which would soon lead to worse things to come for him.

 In the Bastard!! manga, Dark Schneider occasionally experiences Heroic BSOD's for a variety of reasons.
 Some of them are very minor and short (often triggered by a spat with Yoko in the beginning of the series, when Rushe still matters), but a major one (off-screen) when he finds out that Yoko apparently died, then goes to hell.
 He's promptly snapped out of it by Porno Dianno by virtue of her wandering all over the place pretty much naked.
 Talk about priority placement.